 How to create a Spring Daffodil Picture

-With the orange paper cut out a strip and divide into smaller sections – these will form the trumpets of the daffodils.
-To get a feathered effect around them we snipped in the length of a scissor blade and then moved along a little.
+2. With the orange paper cut out a wide strip and into smaller sections these will make the trumpets for the daffodils.

-If you are looking for more daffodil inspired Creative Family Fun then check out our Spring Still Life Pictures.
+If you are looking for more spring art activities for preschoolers then check out our Spring Still Life Pictures.